industrial-asset-hub/asset-link-sdk/README.md

 ### Overview

-The SDK is designed in such a way that to create a new asset link, you need to implement the interfaces of the feature that the particular AL is intended to provide.
+The SDK is designed in such a way that to create a new asset link, you need to implement the interfaces of the feature that the particular asset link is intended to provide.
 Currently, one interface is supported:

 1. Discovery: Perform a device scan and return a filled `model.DeviceInfo` for each device found.